SchemaSmith Documentation

 Bypassing Confirmation

-Skip all confirmation prompts in a single command:
+Skip confirmation prompts for a single command with --yes (or -y):

 {